All Products

 -

 The data parsing method.
-Set the value to DELIMITED.
-The fields within a row are written in the order specified by the DataHub schema and are separated by the specified delimiter.
+Currently, only DELIMITED (separator) is supported.
+Each field of the data is written as a row in the order of the DataHub schema, separated by the specified delimiter.

 serializer.delimiter